On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

-\begin{remark} In fact, the conclusion of Lemma \ref{lem:tor-rationally-simple} holds without the assumption that $g$ is sufficiently large.
-As this argument uses Corollary \ref{cor:main-BTop}, we give it separately to make clear that the reasoning is not circular.
+\begin{remark} In fact, the conclusion of \cref{lem:tor-rationally-simple} holds without the assumption that $g$ is sufficiently large (though because $X_1(g)$ is only known to be path-connected for $g$ sufficiently large, one should interpret ``the rationalisation $X_1(g)\oq$'' to mean the fibre of the rationalisation of the map ${B\mr{Tor}}^\fr_\partial(W_{g,1})_\ell \to X_0$).
+As this argument uses Corollary \ref{cor:main-BTop}, we give it separately to make clear that our reasoning is not circular.